 The answer is challenging to give (because the number is different for everyone) but here a few ways to figure it out for yourself…

-How Much Cash Flow Do You Need For A Rental To Make Sense In IN?
+How Much Cash Flow Do You Need For A Rental To Make Sense In Indiana, Arkansas, California?

 Many investors want to start out of the gate with a highly profitable cash flowing property, but that’s not always the case.
 Millionaire cash flow real estate expert Robert Kiyosaki’s first real estate investment was just $25 cash flow positive each month!
 Today, Kiyosaki is very successful and wealthy.